Watch the plenary events on the congress youtube channel:

 MY BEST HYDROGEOLOGY IMAGE

-The first image has been submitted.
+The image collection is growing with contributions from around the world.
 We are waiting for yours.
 Add a description where and in what context it was taken, what it represents and why it is your favorite hydrogeology image.
-Sent it to info@iah2024davos.org
+Sent it to image@iah2024davos.org

 All images will be displayed here.
 The best images will be printed in large format and shown in the parallel session rooms.